 Potatoes aren’t alone in the fry game.
 Tofu is crashing this party in a big way.
-With a Maple BBQ sauce subbing in for ketchup you have your new go-to snack or side.
+With a Maple BBQ sauce subbing in for ketchup make these tofu fries for your new go-to snack or side.

 - Maple BBQ Sauce: